Nitrogen cycle

 Another advantage of denitrification is the recovery of alkalinity (part of that lost in the nitrification stage).
 Indeed, denitrification ensures a restitution of alkalinity equal to half the consumption necessary for nitrification. i.e. 1 kg of denitrified nitrate nitrogen is equivalent to the addition of 1.95 kg of quicklime CaO.

-In addition, it is interesting to implement a recirculation system in the water treatment process to reuse this alkalinity.
+In addition, it is interesting to set up a recirculation system in the water treatment process to reuse this alkalinity.

 In conclusion, to ensure proper denitrification, one must: